skillsire/Daily-H1B-Jobs/README.md

 ---

-## Daily Job List  🌐 🧭 🏆
+## Daily H1B Job List  🌐 🧭 🏆

-🏅: **H1B sponsorship is explicitly mentioned in this JD.**
+⭐: **This job description clearly states H1B sponsorship availability.**

-🥈: **The company has sponsored positions of this category in the past three years.**
+☆: **The company has sponsored roles in this category over the past.**

 <!-- Please leave a one line gap between this and the table TABLE_START (DO NOT CHANGE THIS LINE) -->